ljz0/ljz0.github.io/index.md

 <span style="font-size:20px;">My research focuses on causal inference and econometrics, with a particular interest in the design and analysis of randomized experiments. </span>

+<span style="font-size:20px;">I will be joining Peking University HSBC Business School as a tenure-track Assistant Professor in Fall 2025.</span>

 <img src="photo.JPG" width="250" />